mnapoli/pretty/README.md

-**A single command to run PHP code formatters like CodeSniffer or PHP-CS-Fixer.**
+**A single CLI command with sane defaults to simplify CodeSniffer and PHP-CS-Fixer.**

 ---